timtebeek/break-your-testing-habits/site/docs/advanced-assertj/assertion-generator.md

 ## Using generated assertions

-Generated assertions work exactly like hand-written ones but with less effort.
+Generated assertions work exactly like handwritten ones but with less effort.

 <Tabs>
 <TabItem value="before" label="Before">